SamirRodrigues/HashTable/README.md

         >   The overload of the operator<< (HashTbl)                           <
         >   The rehash metod;                                                  <

-OBS.: Although, both team members constantly participated in the implementation of all build stages)
+OBS.: Although, both team members constantly participated in the implementation of all build stages.

 5. functions that are not working: size_t count( const KeyType& k_) const;
-            for some unknown reason, the count function did not passed the tests.
+            for some unknown reason, the count function did not passed the tests, but we believe that the implementation is correct.

+6. the default constructor and the two overload of the operator<< presented problems when were include in the .inl, so we chose to keep the implementation in .h.